Today’s Environmental Reality

 Calliope-Interpreters has had the honour of working for the IUCN at the two previous World Conservation Congresses and was particularly proud to be chosen to provide the simultaneous interpretation service at the WCC once again, and hence to have a further opportunity to help the international community build a better future for our planet.

 Just as struggling with issues of environmental sustainability is no mean feat, neither is it easy to bring together a multilingual team of conference interpreters, especially in a location such as Honolulu.
 The IUCN required translation in up to 6 different rooms and in 3 languages – English, French and Spanish and, with a view to securing the highest quality service, had stipulated that all the interpreters had to be members of the International Association of Conference Interpreters.
 Since there are no AIIC interpreters based in Hawai’i, the 36 members of the Calliope team had to be brought in from elsewhere.

 Calliope-Interpreters is indeed proud to have played a role in contributing to the success of this all-important environmental event.
-We hope to have the opportunity of being a part of the 2020 World Conservation Congress.
+We hope to have the opportunity to be part of the 2020 World Conservation Congress.

 “It was a real pleasure working with you once again and also thank you very much to you and your excellent team for your support, understanding and flexibility.”

 E. Lahmann, IUCN Global Director, Union Development Group